 Jankhiung Kheang Celebrates 75th Platinum Jubilee of Sangkong Lukhi at Sangphur Village

-Sangphur, Jan 15, 2026: Sangphur Village witnessed a historic celebration as Jankhiung Kheang marked the 75th Platinum Jubilee of Sangkong Lukhi, commemorating 75 years since its sacred log drum, a revered symbol of the Khiamniungan community’s cultural and spiritual heritage.
+Sangphur, Jan 15, 2026: Sangphur Village witnessed a landmark cultural celebration as the Jankhiung Kheang community commemorated the 75th Platinum Jubilee of Sangkong Lukhi, marking seventy-five years since the installation of its revered log drum.
+The event brought together community members, elders, youth and dignitaries in a vibrant display of unity, heritage and cultural pride.

 Jankhiung Kheang Celebrates 75th Platinum Jubilee of Sangkong Lukhi at Sangphur Village

-Village Council Chairman K. Rhakiumong underscored the importance of traditional practices associated with the log drum, recalling that six individuals were once specially appointed to guard it, reflecting its sacred status.
-He also shared the belief that keeping the log drum within the Kheang brings wealth and prosperity to the colony.
+Village Council Chairman K. Rhakiumong highlighted the cultural and spiritual significance of the log drum, noting that it was once regarded as so sacred that six individuals were specifically appointed to guard it.
+According to traditional belief, the presence of the log drum within the Kheang brings prosperity, harmony and blessings to the community.

-The programme began with an invocation by H. Mahching, Deacon, followed by a welcome address by K. Rhakiumong, Programme Convenor.
-A special cultural performance by the Jankhiung Kheang Youth showcased traditional expressions and cultural pride.
+The programme began with an invocation by H. Mahching, Deacon, followed by a welcome address delivered by K. Rhakiumong in his capacity as Programme Convenor.
+A special cultural performance by the Jankhiung Kheang Youth added colour and vibrancy to the celebration, showcasing traditional songs, customs and expressions of cultural pride.

 Previous Post Next Post